Friday 11 October 1940

 German Military: Generalleutnant Arnold Christian Rüdiger Joseph Maria Freiherr von Biegeleben (16 April 1883 – 11 October 1940) perishes of a heart attack.
-A Knight's Cross recipient, he is commander of the 6th Infantry Division.
+A Knight's Cross recipient, he is the commander of the 6th Infantry Division.
 He is replaced by Generalleutnant Helge Auleb.

 Japan: There are annual naval reviews in Tokyo Bay and Yokohama Bay.

 French Homefront: Philippe Pétain, who fancies himself somewhere between a satrap and a dictator, addresses the nation by radio broadcast.
 He urges the people of France to drop their ancient antagonism to Germany and instead focus on the real enemy: Great Britain.
-Pétain announces that Vichy France henceforth will collaborate with Nazi Germany.
+Pétain announces that Vichy France henceforth will collaborate with Germany.

 General Charles Hunziger - who signed the Armistice agreements with Germany and Italy - presents the Order of Merit and the Croix de Guerre medals to the American Hospital in Paris, France.